jetty-project/i-jetty/branches/new-sdk/readme.txt

 Troubleshooting
 ===============

-If you get a "Failed to resolve artifact error" with android:android:jar:m5-rc15 missing, you'll need to follow the instructions provided and install the Android JAR that comes with the SDK.
-For example:

-$ mvn install:install-file -DgroupId=android -DartifactId=android \
-  -Dversion=m5-rc15 -Dpackaging=jar \
-  -Dfile=/home/alex/Desktop/Downloads/android-sdk_m5-rc15_linux-x86/android.jar

-You should then be able to re-run the deploy script and it should succeed.
 If you encounter any errors, you can run the deploy script with verbose output enabled, like so:
 $ VERBOSE=on ./deploy.sh